 Unfortunately, new and used vehicles carry higher rates than usual, but used prices are slightly lower.
 If you have any flexibility in the type of vehicle you want, buying a used car can save you money on your monthly cost.

 How to refinance once rates drop

 - Shop around.
 Comparing at least three different lenders is the key to getting a good deal.
 A great starting point is the bank or lender that you initially signed off with — there may be discounts for current customers.
-Though not all lenders let you refinance an existing loan.
+However, not all lenders let you refinance an existing loan.

 - Receive new terms.
-After submitting the necessary documentation and in some cases paying a prepayment penalty, you will receive your new terms.
+After submitting the necessary documentation and, in some cases, paying a prepayment penalty, you will receive your new terms.
 Before closing the chapter on this process be sure that you pay off your previous lender.

 Now might not be the best time to buy

 Although many do not have the luxury of waiting to buy a car, patience may be on your side when it comes to saving money.
 Interest rates will continue to make borrowing money for your vehicle more expensive.
 So whether you plan to wait out the high rates or head to a dealership, prepare for higher prices to finance your vehicle.